mkiser/WTFJHT/_wtf-is/impeachment.md

 It’s important to note that impeachment does not necessarily mean removal from office.
 While the House may impeach an official, removal requires a conviction in the Senate, which is often more challenging to achieve.

-**Historical Context**
+**Historical Context**.
 Only three U.S. Presidents—Andrew Johnson, Bill Clinton, and Donald Trump—have been impeached, and none were removed from office following Senate trials.
 Richard Nixon, facing near-certain impeachment, resigned before the process could conclude.

 ### The Political Impact of Impeachment

-**Lasting Stains on Legacy**
+**Lasting Stains on Legacy**.
 Even without removal, impeachment often leaves an indelible mark on an official’s legacy.
 For instance, Bill Clinton's impeachment over the Monica Lewinsky scandal continues to color perceptions of his presidency.

-**Polarization and Public Opinion**
+**Polarization and Public Opinion**.
 Impeachment proceedings often deepen partisan divisions.
 Public opinion plays a significant role, with intense media coverage shaping narratives on both sides of the aisle.

-**Why Is Impeachment Rare?**
+**Why Is Impeachment Rare?**.
 Impeachment is rare because it requires substantial political will and evidence of misconduct.
 In a divided Congress, reaching the necessary consensus is difficult, particularly in the Senate, where a two-thirds majority is a high bar.

 ### Modern-Day Impeachment: A Closer Look

-**The Trump Impeachments**
+**The Trump Impeachments**.
 Donald Trump is the only U.S. President to have been impeached twice.

 1. **First Impeachment (2019)**: Centered on allegations of abuse of power and obstruction of Congress related to Ukraine.
 2. **Second Impeachment (2021)**: Focused on incitement of insurrection following the January 6 Capitol riot.